tomrobak/website-llms-txt/README.md

 ## 🚀 This Fork is Different (And Better!)

-This is a **supercharged fork** of the original "Website LLMs.txt" plugin, lovingly maintained by the original genius [Website LLMs.txt team](https://github.com/original-repo).
-We took their brilliant idea and... well, let's just say we gave it some serious upgrades:
+This is a **supercharged fork** of the original "Website LLMs.txt" plugin, lovingly maintained by the original genius [Website LLMs.txt team](https://github.com/RRyanHoward/website-llms-txt).
+I took their brilliant idea and... well, let's just say I gave it some serious upgrades:

-### ✨ What We Added (The Good Stuff):
+### ✨ What I Added (The Good Stuff):
 - **🛡️ Security Fort Knox**: Fixed security vulnerabilities that would make your hosting provider cry
 - **⚡ Speed Demon**: Performance optimizations that make it 75% faster (your server will thank you)
 - **🎨 Pretty Interface**: Real-time progress bars because waiting is so 2023